Raven Rocks Run 2018 will be held November 11, 2018.

 The Raven Rocks 10k Trail Run is set for its 4th running on Sunday, November 11, 2018 starting at 9am.
 We hope you can join us for this challenging race on the trails of Ward Pound Ridge Reservation.

 Our best advertisements are you — the runners!
-Please pass this email on to a friend who might like to know about the race (and the Trail Mix Series).
+Please pass this website page on to a friend who might like to know about the race (and the Trail Mix Series).

 Hope to see you on the trails!